 As stated above, the principle of finality of the arbitration award is a recurrent theme in the Arbitration Act.
 In practice, the courts in Kenya have upheld and promoted this principle.
-Inthe Court of Appeal decision in Nyutu Agrovet Limited v.
-Airtel Networks Limited, the Court of Appeal found that there is no right of appeal against a High Court decision on an application to set aside an arbitration award.20
+In the Court of Appeal decision in Nyutu Agrovet Limited v.
+Airtel Networks Limited, the Court found that there is no right of appeal against a High Court decision on an application to set aside an arbitration award.21

 In Kenyatta International Convention Centre (KICC) v.
-Greenstar Systems Limited,21 the High Court upheld the principle of finality and following the precedent in Christ for All Nations v.
-Apollo Insurance Co Limited,22 the Court found that an error of fact or law or mixed fact and law or of construction of a statute or contract on the part of the arbitrator cannot by any stretch of legal imagination be said to be inconsistent with the public policy of Kenya.
-On the contrary, the public policy of Kenya leans towards finality of arbitral awards.
+Greenstar Systems Limited,22 the High Court upheld the principle of finality and, following the precedent in Christ for All Nations v.
+Apollo Insurance Co Limited,23 the Court found that an error of fact or law or mixed fact and law, or of the construction of a statute or contract, on the part of the arbitrator cannot by any stretch of legal imagination be said to be inconsistent with the public policy of Kenya.
+On the contrary, the public policy of Kenya leans towards the finality of arbitral awards.

 While there are limited prescribed circumstances in which the courts in Kenya will intervene in matters or disputes that are subject to arbitral proceedings and processes, the general trend is to limit such court interventions to those cases where it is necessary to support the arbitration process or because of public policy.